 2504-02 OBJECTIVES

-02.01 To assess whether the licensee has implemented construction programs that address quality assurance (QA), including corrective action for conditions adverse to quality, reporting of defects and failures in accordance with 10 CFR 50.55(e), fitness for duty (FFD), and a process for completion and closure of ITAAC.
+02.01 To assess whether the licensee has implemented construction programs that address quality assurance (QA), including corrective actions for conditions adverse to quality, reporting of defects and failures in accordance with 10 CFR 50.55(e), fitness for duty (FFD), and a process for completion and closure of ITAAC.

 02.02 To evaluate the operational programs listed in the licensee’s FSAR.